morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis.md

 # [Home](https://morgant-ds.github.io) > [Projects](https://morgant-ds.github.io/data-science-projects) > Chess data analysis

 -------------------------------
-This is an overview of the project containing the run-through and conclusions, for a more in-depth look of how the project was conducted, it was broken down in a few articles:
+This page presents the story of this data science project without delving deep in details.
+Please head to the following articles to find out exactly how everything was done, including the code in python.

 [Building our initial dataset and initial analysis](chess-data-analysis/1-chess-ratings-correlation.md)